gregory-james-smith/pandoc-acronym-filter/README.md

 * Acronyms will appear in long form the first instance and the following instances in short form.
 * List of acronyms are in alphabetical order.
 * Uses the `acronym` package.
 * Adds the `acronym` package to the TEX preamble.
+This may cause errors if the `acronym` package is already added.
 There is no need to add the following to the Markdown metadata block:
 ``````
 ---
 header-includes: